-8.05.01 A confirmed member who, in the judgment of the Congregation Council, does not partake of Holy Communion for a period of one year or who does not contribute to the congregational treasury according to the Congregation's records for a period of one year, shall be classified as inactive.
-A confirmed member who has been classified as inactive shall be requested in writing by the President of the Congregation to reaffirm their desire to retain membership.
-Those who fail to reply within ninety (90) days shall be presumed to no longer desire membership and shall lose the right to vote, and membership shall be terminated in the Congregation.
+8.05.01 A confirmed member who, in the judgment of the Congregation Council, does not partake of Holy Communion for a period of one year or who does not contribute to the congregational treasury according to this congregation's records for a period of one year, may be classified as inactive.
+A confirmed member who has been classified as inactive shall be requested in writing by the president of this congregation (“President”) to reaffirm their desire to retain membership.
+Those who fail to reply within ninety (90) days shall be presumed to no longer desire membership and shall lose the right to vote, and membership shall be terminated in this congregation.
 Those who reaffirm their desire to retain membership shall be reclassified as active members.

 Chapter 9.
 ROSTERED MINISTER